+www.ParshaNation.com

-told the woman, "You have written two names here.
-Therefore, you were supposed to bring a double portion of tzedakah, one for each person."
+Glancing at the paper, R' Levi Yitzchak now on the strength of that loving told the woman, "You have written two mother, who agreed to give herself up em allowed Himself to be entreated by names here.
+Therefore, you were supin order to save her son's life.
+'Ha-ben posed to bring a double portion of yakir li Efrayim im yeled sha'ashuim' tzedakah, one for each person."
+'My son Efrayim is as precious to me as a child at play.'
+Just as a father has "I have written my own name and mercy on his children and a mother on that of my son," she replied respecther child, so, too, Hashem, have mercy fully, "but what could I do?
+Though I on Your beloved children!"

-"I have written my own name and that of my son," she replied respectfully, "but what could I do?
-Though I went around all day trying to borrow money, I did not manage to get more than one portion of tzedakah."
+went around all day trying to borrow name, on a piece of paper, and submit money, I did not manage to get more

 R' Levi Yitzchak stood firm.
-"For this amount, you can write down only one name for me to pray for."
+"For this amount, you can write down only one Stories My Grandfather Told Me by Zev name for me to pray for."